- Education and Science»

 Constant rainfall and earth movement ensure a steady supply of gold dust, flakes and even nuggets are released into the worlds rivers.
 Although there may be limited gold in some areas, choosing the right location will help with optimal gold retraction.

 Easily obtainable geological maps will help decide on an area to attempt to seek out gold.
-Cross reference these with locations of old gold mines and that will give an inclination into which river may hold gold.
+Cross reference these with locations of old gold mines and that will give an indication into which river may hold gold.

 Gold is 20 times more dense than water.
 As gold flakes and dust are swept down river, it will find the lowest possible level to rest.